-- (E1) Number of planning permissions granted contrary to the advice of the Environment Agency on either flood defence grounds or water quality - 12.11 The Environmental Agency has confirmed that the total number of planning applications in Test Valley where the Environment Agency has objected to was five for this reporting period.
-The total number of applications in Test Valley that the EA made comments on was 67.
+- (E1) Number of planning permissions granted contrary to the advice of the Environment Agency on either flood defence grounds or water quality - 12.11 The Environmental Agency has confirmed that the total number of planning applications in Test Valley where the Environment Agency has objected was five (5) for this reporting period and 1 was permitted despite the objection.
+The total number of applications in Test Valley that the EA made comments on was 19.